 NOTE This clause does not apply to the development of Guides.

-1.7.5 If a P-member of a technical committee or subcommittee fails to vote on an enquiry draft or final draft International Standard prepared by the respective committee, or on a systematic review ballot for a deliverable under the responsibility of the committee, the Chief Executive Officer shall remind the National Body of its obligation to vote.
+1.7.5 If a P-member of a committee fails to vote on an enquiry draft or final draft International Standard prepared by the respective committee, or on a systematic review ballot for a document under the responsibility of the committee, the Chief Executive Officer shall remind the National Body of its obligation to vote.
 In the absence of a satisfactory response to this reminder, the National Body shall automatically have its status changed to that of O-member.
 A National Body having its status so changed may, after a period of 12 months, indicate to the Chief Executive Officer that it wishes to regain P-membership of the committee, in which case this shall be granted.

 NOTE This clause does not apply to the development of Guides.